 The checklist will help you keep track of your progress.

 Download it and mark (✔) the zero waste actions you are already doing.
 Then, you can see what’s left and work on it!

 You can use the checklist directly on the computer (it’s interactive), or if you have some old paper, you can print it out.

-If you have questions about the checklist, or any of the tips, drop a comment below, or feel free to join the Almost Zero Waste Facebook group!
+If you have questions, drop a comment below, or feel free to join the Almost Zero Waste Facebook group!